 View aerial images of the creek from 1946 and 2009.

 Researchers identified increasing water temperature and associated low dissolved oxygen levels as the main threats to Silver Creek.
-The impounded section of the creek, known as Kilpatrick Pond, contributes a significant amount of warm water into the system because of its large surface area.
-This affects over 15 miles of creek downstream.
+The impounded section of the creek, known as Kilpatrick Pond, contributed a significant amount of warm water into the system because of its large surface area.
+This affected over 15 miles of creek downstream.

 - Enhancing streamside habitats

 - Stabilizing existing sediments by creating wetlands, which will help reduce temperatures through the pond by reducing its surface area.

 A portion of the pond and an irrigation diversion dam is located on private property owned by the Purdy family and adjoining Silver Creek.
 Through an agreement with the Conservancy, the Purdys reconfigured the dam, incorporated a fish passage and the ability to release water from the bottom of the pond to help manage water temperature.

 Read more in these resources: